Martyrs' Cemetery, Korçë

-The Cemetery of the Martyrs, Varrezat e Dëshmorëve, or sometimes Heroes' Cemetery, is a cemetery located above the city of Korca, Albania.
+The Cemetery of the Martyrs, Varrezat e Dëshmorëve, or sometimes Heroes' Cemetery, is a cemetery located above the city of Korçë, Albania.
 The cemetery features a large statue of a soldier with a raised fist, as a memory for fallen soldiers who died during World War II in Albania.
 The statue is located on top of the Rruga Mbledhja e Beratit.

 There is also the French Military Cemetery, Korçë, Varrezat franceze në Korçë.